neelanjanbiswas/Find-nearbys/README.md

 # Find-nearbys
-This is a python project, I created using Open Street Map api
+This is a python project, I created using Open Street Map api and also with goolgle maps api

 [AIM:- In here program expects an input of a place if that place exist in real world it will
 	gives the output of